 Students will study how to read a film, with particular emphasis on the art of translation of novels into films.
-Students explore the relationship between two highly developed art forms, through critical reading and comparison.
+Students explore the relationship between two highly developed art forms (especially in terms of artistic elements, authorial/cinematic approaches to content, and cultural and societal impact), through critical reading/viewing.